Certified Organic Seed

 Easy to grow, ornamental, and nutritious.

 What's at the end of the rainbow?
 For gardeners, it's a bountiful harvest; for cooks, it's a delicious meal; for artists it's a colorful plate.
 This multi-colored Swiss Chard mix satisfies everyone's end-of-the-rainbow wishes, with succulent-stemmed leaves in shades of red, yellow, orange, and cream.
 Grow this chard and you'll see: a good garden is more valuable than a pot of gold.

 Consider planting in a spot where its ornamental value can be appreciated.
 It's easy to grow and tends to perform quite well even when slightly neglected.
-One of the tastiest ways to prepare chard is to heat some oil over low heat in a tall pan, toss in some sesame seeds until toasted, and then toss in a heap of washed chard until it wilts.
+One of the tastiest ways to prepare chard is to heat some oil over low heat in a tall pan, toss in some sesame seeds until toasted, then add a heap of chard until it wilts.
 Add soy sauce and a little sweetener: so good!